AndyG14/Hands-On_Labs_Write-ups/blue-team-labs/IDS-IPS/SNORT/live-attacks/live-attacks.md

 ## Scenario 1: Brute-Force Attack

 As a first step, I ran Snort in **sniffing mode** to confirm the brute-force attack behavior on the network.
-After confirming the malicious activity, I ran Snort in **logging mode** to capture the network traffic and generate a log file for further analysis.
+After confirming the malicious activity,

-Once the log file was created, I parsed it using Snort:

 ![Log Parsing](images/snort-r-log.png)